 Altitude sickness is common as the elevation crosses 3,000m/9,842ft.
 Due to the decreasing atmospheric pressure and oxygen level, your body cannot easily cope with the change with the increase in altitude.
 Altitude sickness is of three types, but the most common is Acute Mountain Sickness (AMS).

 On average, there will be an elevation gain of 300m to 500m each day.
 The initial and final leg of the trail sees minimum altitude.
-However, in the middle of the 13 days Manaslu trek, the elevation reaches a maximum altitude of 5165m, where AMS is common.
+However, in the middle of the 13 days Manaslu Circuit Trek, the elevation reaches a maximum altitude of 5165m, where AMS is common.
 You may experience mild symptoms such as headaches, fatigue, insomnia, and severe symptoms such as dizziness, vomiting, rapid heart rate, and fainting.

 To avoid AMS, follow the itinerary, take appropriate acclimatization/rest day, drink plenty of fluids, and take smaller steps as you progress to a higher altitude.
 Also, you can consume Diamox or similar medication as a preventive measure against AMS in consultation with your physician.
 If you still happen to experience any of the symptoms, you can immediately consult with your trek guide, talk to your team members or tea house owner, who might help you.